yiranwww/GP-classification-for-maneuver-detect/README.md

 The database is simulated by Orekit in Java.
 Here we provide some database with different maneuvers in "DataCollectionFile-maneuver_database".

 First run "CollectData" to pre-process the data.
+There are three test data in this code:
+Test-1 is from the same orbits as training data, with known maneuvers;
+Test-2 is from different orbits but the same database as training data, with known maneuvers;
+Test-3 is from unknwon database, with unknown maneuvers.

+After pre-processing the data, run "BuildGP" for training and prediction.